rhijjawi/NextDNS-API/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+* account
+  * account.login(email,password) assign this function to be a variable, as this function returns the headers neccessary to login to NextDNS via Python.
+  * account.list(header)

 _For more examples, please refer to the [Documentation](https://example.com)_